openstack/oslo-specs/specs/kilo/oslo-middleware-healthcheck.rst

 The middleware will be configurable:

 * path: url path of this middleware (default: /healthcheck)
-* backends: list of stevedore extention to use
+* backends: list of stevedore extension to use

 And the DisablebyfileHealthcheck with: